slefeu/slefeu/README.md

 💼 I am currently in my second year of training for the Title of Expert in Information Technology.
 During my formation, I was able to acquire solid knowledges in C and C++ as well as some notions in Python and Flutter.

-👾 On the side, I am expandING my knowledge of the Unity game engine, where I mainly do Level Design in 3D and 2D, while learning C#.
+👾 On the side, I am expanding my knowledge in the Unity game engine, where I mainly do Level Design in 3D and 2D, while learning C#.
 I also make mobile apps with Flutter and Dart.

 📚 Along my studies, I also take part in the supervision of educational activities of our first and second year students.
 This involves monitoring their projects and morale.